CNAG-Biomedical-Informatics/convert-pheno/docs/csv.md

     ```
     convert-pheno -icsv clinical_data.csv --mapping-file clinical_data_mapping.yaml -obff individuals.json
     ```

+    Please refer to the [Convert-Pheno tutorial](https://cnag-biomedical-informatics.github.io/convert-pheno/tutorial/#how-to-convert) for more information.

     !!!
 Hint "How to convert other Beacon v2 Models entities" We recommend using the maintaned version of the original **Beacon v2 Reference Implementation** tools ([beacon2-ri-tools](https://github.com/mrueda/beacon2-ri-tools)).